-A key task when starting up is drawing up a sound business plan that outlines your idea, strategy for achieving your aims and other key information.
+A key task when starting up is drawing up a sound business plan that outlines your business idea, your strategy for achieving your aims and other key information including financial and marketing plans.
 Alan Gleeson explains how to create such a business plan and present it

 What is a business plan?

-It's a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
-Too many people think of business plans as something they only need when they're starting up or when they need to borrow money or attract funding.
-They're just as important to running a business.
+A business plan is a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
+Too many people think they only need a business plan when they're starting up or when they need to borrow money or attract funding.
+A business plan is just as important when running a business.

 Is there such a thing as a standard business plan?

-Usually, they describe the firm's products or services, customers, competitors, management team, strategy and implementation plan, as well as detailing profit and loss projections, sales and cash flow forecasts.
+Usually, a business plan will describe the firm's products or services, customers, competitors, management team, strategy and implementation plan, as well as detailing profit and loss projections, sales and cash flow forecasts.
 The key points and figures are highlighted in an executive summary, which appears at the beginning of the plan.

-Don't think in terms of a 'business plan', rather different versions of your business plan, each tailored to the reader and guided by your specific objectives in that instance.
-If you're trying to attract funding, your business plan should provide compelling evidence you need the money and can afford to pay back any loans.
+Don't think in terms of a 'business plan', rather different versions of your business plan, each tailored to the reader and guided by your specific objectives.
+If you're trying to attract funding, your business plan should provide compelling evidence why you need the money and evidence that you can afford to pay back any loans.

 What's the most important element of a business plan?

-You've got to get the executive summary right, because in most cases experienced people will read this first and if it doesn't capture their imagination, inspire or impress them, they won't bother reading the rest.
+You've got to get the executive summary right.
+In most cases experienced people will read this first and if it doesn't instantly capture their imagination, inspire or impress them, they won't bother reading the rest.